 Management Information Systems (MIS) Director

 Among some of the upper-level jobs highlighted in our ranking is the position of management information systems (MIS) director.
 These IT specialists oversee how businesses use technology and info systems.
 Their goal is to collect, store, share, and use information.
-MIS directors also provide supervision and oversight to other IT professionals in their department.
+MIS directors also supervise and oversee other IT professionals in their departments.
 This may include analysts, technicians, and managers.

 A directorship is a high-level role with great responsibility.
-Thus, the education and training requirements for management info systems directors can be quite rigorous.
+Thus, management info systems directors’ education and training requirements can be quite rigorous.
 Often, a candidate may need a degree at the master’s level to show a deep understanding of the field.
 They might also need five or more years of experience in an IT role.

-There are some significant job perks for those who qualify for these positions, though.
+However, there are some significant job perks for those who qualify for these positions.
 According to the Bureau of Labor Statistics (BLS), employment opportunities for computer and info systems managers such as MIS directors are growing rapidly.
 Over 82,000 new jobs will become available over the next eight years.
 Once hired, these types of IT directors can expect to make a six-figure salary.
 That’s according to PayScale.

 Average Salary: $159,010